John Stalker: Retirement

 After his retirement, Stalker was active in developing new careers, in both the media and industry.
 He was a director of a large national security company and ran his own consultancy and advisory group.
 He delivered seminars on motivational issues, and was active on the after dinner lecture circuit.
-He wrote frequently for the Daily Telegraph and Sunday Times newspapers, among others.
+He wrote frequently for The Daily Telegraph and The Sunday Times newspapers, among others.

 Dangerous Dogs Act 1991

 Following an incident in which Stalker had to fend off two rottweilers attacking his wife, Stella, in June 2006, he publicly supported an overhaul of the Dangerous Dogs Act 1991.
 It took at least sixty stitches to mend her wounds and the injury required treatment for many weeks.